Denise Drysdale

 Denise Anne Christina Drysdale (born 5 December 1948) is an Australian television presenter, variety entertainer, actress, singer, dancer and comedian.
-She is often affectionately known as Ding Dong, a nickname invented by fellow performer Ernie Sigley.
-She is currently a co-host of the morning show Studio 10.
+She is often affectionately known as "Ding Dong", a nickname invented by fellow performer Ernie Sigley.
+She was formerly a co-host of the morning show Studio 10.

 Early life

 Childhood

 Born in the Melbourne suburb of Moorabbin, Drysdale and her family moved to Port Melbourne when she was three-and-a-half, where her parents ran the Fountain Inn Hotel.
 They lived there for eleven years, during which time Drysdale attended Kilbride Ladies Convent, South Melbourne.

 Career beginnings

 Drysdale's career began soon after the move to Port Melbourne.
-Referring to the (then) regulations for public bars to cease serving alcohol at 6pm, she observed:
+Referring to regulations for public bars to cease serving alcohol at 6pm, she observed:

-"During that time it was the 6 o'clock swill, and Mum didn't want her little girl seeing all that drinking, so she sent me to dancing, to May Downs.
+During that time it was the 6 o'clock swill, and Mum didn't want her little girl seeing all that drinking, so she sent me to dancing, to May Downs.
 May Downs was an amazing woman.
 She taught us 150% is what you gave in any performance, or don't bother.
-And of course, that's got me into strife over the years."
+And of course, that's got me into strife over the years.

 By the age of six, Drysdale had won a number of dancing competitions.
+In 1955, she was mentioned by name, in a feature in The Age, as one of the youngest members of the cast of the pantomime Jack and Jill at the Tivoli Theatre.

 At about ten years of age, she began her television career with GTV9 in Melbourne, working in the junior ballet on the Tarax Show.
 She was later sacked when she gained weight and developed breasts.

-"We'd been there about a year and a bit, and on the holidays I had put on weight, but not much, and as you know, if you put someone in a nice tutu, they don't have bosoms—they have very flat chests.
+We'd been there about a year and a bit, and on the holidays I had put on weight, but not much, and as you know, if you put someone in a nice tutu, they don't have bosoms—they have very flat chests.
 Pete Smith always said, "You grew boobs, they had to get rid of you."
 They couldn't do it today.
 And I've suffered to this day.
-I still stand on the scales six times a day to check whether I've put on half a pound or a pound."
+I still stand on the scales six times a day to check whether I've put on half a pound or a pound.

-Photographed at the time by a Channel Nine photographer, Drysdale went on to win the annual Girl of the Year Award with Everybody's in 1964.
+Photographed by a Channel Nine photographer, Drysdale won the annual Girl of the Year Award in Everybody's magazine in 1964.

 At age seventeen, Drysdale joined the new show Kommotion as a go-go girl, becoming Melbourne's first go-go dancer.

 Drysdale was invited to tour Australia with Ray Brown & the Whispers.
 She was then offered a recording contract and appeared in 26 episodes of the ABC's Dig We Must.